How Do Chickens Communicate With Each Other?

 SQUAWKING

 Chickens squawk when something startles or scares them.
-You’ll probably hear this sound when you grab your chickens.
+You’ll probably hear this loud calling noise when you grab your chickens.
 Roosters and hens both squawk.
 Other chickens will react to the noise, but whether they run to or away from the source depends on what’s going on.

 ROOSTER SOUNDS